stuxnet999/MemLabs/README.md

 ## **Flag Submission**

-Please mail the MD5SUM of the flags to memlabs.submit@gmail.com
+Please mail the flags of each lab to memlabs.submit@gmail.com

 Please have a look at the following example to better understand on how to submit the solution.